 In writing for CCC, you should consider a diverse readership for your article, a readership that includes at least all teachers of college-level writing at diverse institutions and literacy centers, and may include administrators, undergraduate and graduate students, legislators, corporate employers, parents, and alumni.
 To address such an audience, you need not avoid difficult theories or complex discussions of research and issues or detailed discussions of pedagogy; rather you should consider the interests and perspectives of the variety of readers who are affected by your theories, pedagogies, and policies.

 Genre, Format, Length, Documentation.
 You are encouraged to submit articles in whatever genre and format best fits your purposes, and to use alternate genres and formats if they best express your meanings; similarly, the use of endnotes and subheadings should align with your purposes and meanings.
 Most articles in CCC run between 4,000 and 7,000 words (or approximately 16–28 double-spaced pages), though articles may be shorter or longer in line with your purposes.
-All articles should be documented according to the MLA Style Manual and Guide to Scholarly Publishing (2nd ed.).
+Submissions should follow the current (8th) edition of the MLA Handbook.
 NCTE's Guidelines for Gender-Fair Use of Language can be found here: http://www.ncte.org/positions/statements/genderfairuseoflang.

 Research Practices and Citing Unpublished Work.
 If your article reports the results of empirical or observational research, you need to be attentive to the ethics as well as the validity of your research methods.
 Before submitting your work for consideration, please be aware that, if you use, quote, or otherwise reproduce unpublished writing by students or teachers or others, you should either have clearance from your local IRB or permission in writing from the writers to do so, even if you use their writing anonymously.
 Click HERE to read/download a copy of the CCC permission form needed to include the work of others in your submission (especially student work).

 Submission and Review of Articles.
 All manuscripts should be submitted electronically.
 Please register as an author at our Web-based manuscript submission and review system, Editorial Manager (www.editorialmanager.com/cccj).
 Once logged in to the system, follow the instructions to upload your submission.
-If you're submitting work for a special issue, be sure to indicate in the comments section the issue date for which you are submitting (e.g., June 2015 issue).
+If you're submitting work for a special issue, be sure to indicate in the comments section the issue date for which you are submitting (e.g., June 2018 issue).
 Receipt of submissions will be acknowledged by email.
 Articles will be read blind by outside reviewers, so please make sure that your submission is sufficiently anonymized.
-Your name should not appear on the title page or first page and that you do not identify yourself in the text or in the list of works cited.
-Direct questions to incoming editor Jonathan Alexander at email@example.com.
+Your name should not appear on the title page or first page and you should not identify yourself in the text or in the list of works cited.
+Direct questions to editor Jonathan Alexander at email@example.com.